Unlike my cinnamon ghost meringues from last year, these mini marshmallow ghosts are A LOT easier to make.

 Finding gelatin can sometimes be tricky, so I’m providing recipes for both powdered gelatin and sheet gelatin in case you can only find one (finding powdered gelatin in the Netherlands is near impossible!).

 How to Make Mini Marshmallow Ghosts

-Here is the quick recipe summary for making these awesome Halloween treats:
+Here a the quick recipe summary for these Halloween treats: